Dallas Cowboys: Gailey and Campo years (1998–2002)

 2001 was another hard year in Dallas.
 Prior to the season starting Aikman was released from the team and he retired due to the concussions he had received.
-Jerry Jones signed Tony Banks as a QB.
-Banks had been a starter for half of the season the previous year for the Super Bowl Champion Baltimore Ravens before being benched.
-Jones also drafted QB Quincy Carter in the second round of that year's draft, and Banks was released during the preseason.
+Jerry Jones signed Tony Banks as a quarterback.
+Banks had been a starter for half of the season the previous year for the Super Bowl XXXV champion Baltimore Ravens before being benched.
+Jones also drafted quarterback Quincy Carter in the second round of that year's draft, and Banks was released during the preseason.
 Ryan Leaf, Anthony Wright, and Clint Stoerner all competed for the quarterback position that season.
-Dallas again finished at 5–11, last place in the NFC East, but they swept the Redskins for the 4th consecutive season.
+Dallas again finished at 5–11, last place in the NFC East, but they swept the Washington Redskins for the 4th consecutive season.

 Prior to the 2002 season Dallas drafted safety Roy Williams with the 8th overall pick.
 The season started out low as the Cowboys lost to the expansion Houston Texans 19–10 in Week 1.
 By far the highlight of 2002 was on October 28, when during a home game against the Seattle Seahawks, Emmitt Smith broke the all-time NFL rushing record previously held by Walter Payton.
-Their Thanksgiving Day win over the Redskins was their 10th consecutive win against the Washington Redskins.
+Their Thanksgiving Day win over the Washington Redskins was their 10th consecutive win against the Redskins.
 However, that was their final 2002 win as the team lost their next four games to finish with another last-place 5–11 record.
 The losing streak was punctuated with a Week 17 20–14 loss against the Redskins.
 That game was Smith's last game as a Cowboys player; he was released during the offseason.
 Campo was immediately fired as head coach at the conclusion of the season.